blabla1337/skf-flask/skf/markdown/knowledge_base/88-knowledge_base--Disallow_the_use_of_old_passwords--.md

 **Description:**

-This is a mitigation of the risk that a password can leak by any means.
+This is a mitigation of the risk that a password can leak by any means towards a possible, attacker.
 By changing the password to a new one minimises the damage.

 **Solution:**